zelin/App-Portfolio/README.md

 With shift you will move to the next level in the online business space.
 SHIFT provide you with your own customizable e-store that will suit all your needs.
 Available with In-depth data on a user-friendly dashboard to help track your Shift activity.

+SHIFT portal is a startup with a friend.
+The system works on the principle of shopify but similar and is designed to target micro as well as macro businesses.

 ### My Role ###
+Sole architect and solution developer.

 ### Technologies ###
 Angular | Material UI Components | Ng Zorro | Typescript | Firestore | Firebase | Google Maps | Automation | Elastic Search